sbraun92/thesisSB/README.md

+# Application of Reinforcement Learning for Cargo Stowage Planning of Roll-on/Roll-off Ships
+Technische Universität Berlin
+Institut für Technologie und Management
+Fachgebiet Logistik
+Fakultät VII

+Straße des 17.
+Juni 135
+10623 Berlin

-# Source code of the Master thesis by Söhnke Braun
+# Source code repository of the Master thesis by Söhnke Braun
-Master thesis repository
+This repository contains the source code of the master thesis of Söhnke Braun.
+Detailed citations and references to the work of others may be found in the biblography of the corresponding thesis.

+# Abstract
+TODO

 # How to use
 1. Install the latest anaconda distribution for python 3.7.0 from https://www.anaconda.com/distribution/